python-discord/esoteric-python-challenges/README.md

 To contribute solutions, you will need a [GitLab](http://gitlab.com/) account and [Git](https://git-scm.com/) installed on your computer.
 The instructions assume you are using the command line.
 See the documentation specific to your software if you are using a graphical Git client.

+> If you need any help at all with the contribution process, do not hesitate to ask for help on the Discord server!

 Step 1: Fork and clone the repository

 Head to https://gitlab.com/python-discord/esoteric-python-challenges and click the `Fork` button.
 This will copy this repository to your account.
 Then, clone your version of the repository locally: